-This is why I do what I do.
+Family is why I do what I do.
 Family means everything to me, but I don’t believe it has anything to do with blood relation or DNA.
 Family means whatever you want it to mean, but above all it means love.

 I was born and raised in New England, spending my most favorite and formative years in a tiny town about 20 miles south of Boston.
-My mom has only one brother, but my father is from a huge, Irish-Catholic family so I have a million cousins from his side.
-In our home, though, it was just myself, my little sister, and a revolving door of pets.

 In college, I met my husband Joe.
 He was born in New York and raised just south of the city, in Fair Lawn, New Jersey.
-I somehow managed to turn a New Yorker named after a Yankees player into a Sox fan, and my husband.
-We currently live in Suwanee with our two amazing daughters.
+We currently live in Suwanee with our two amazing daughters and two cats.

 My little sister is almost seven years younger than me, but before she was born I had an older cousin who I always considered to be a big sister.
 Some of my earliest memories are of our time together.
 While I was in law school, and that cousin was pregnant with her second baby, her husband left her.
 I felt completely helpless.
 I wanted to fix it for her, but I couldn’t do anything.